nlesc-eTAOC/Omuse-POP-Model/README.md

-# Omuse-POP Model
+# POP-Omuse MOdel - POPOMO

-This repository contains a driver for POP simulations through OMUSE, examples of basic simulations and a few tools to manage simulation setup and analysis.
+This repository contains a driver for POP simulations through OMUSE in the form compatible with the [TAMS](https://github.com/nlesc-eTAOC/pyTAMS) forward model.